 WHAT IS DCAC?

-The Drum Corps Academy Cohort is a group of 30-60 students at Olney Charter High School that have the same schedule, learn to play an instrument, and commit to high academic standards with the daily goal of going to college.
+The Drum Corps Academy Cohort is a group of 30-60 freshman and sophomores at Olney Charter High School that are partially cohorted, learn to play an instrument, and commit to high academic standards with the daily goal of going to college.
 We will present at our first competition in the 2020-2021 school year!

 IS THIS A SEPARATE HIGH SCHOOL?

 No. DCAC students are OCHS students.
-However, DCAC students will have separate classes, different teachers, different uniform, and different requirements (musical and academic) than OCHS students.
+However, DCAC students have a separate building entrance, dedicated staff, a modified uniform, and an earlier start time than other OCHS students.

 WHAT ARE THE REQUIREMENTS TO GET IN TO DCAC?
 IS THERE A MUSIC AUDITION?

 There are no academic requirements to get in to DCAC.
 You don’t need to have all A’s & B’s to get in and there is no music audition.
 However, there is an academic requirement to STAY IN DCAC.
 Students with failing grades will be given the multiple supports needed to bring their grades up.
 If the grades do not come up, the student will be scheduled out of DCAC classes.
 The student will remain an Olney Charter High School student, but will no longer be in the Drum Corps Academy Cohort.

 There is a two-step application process - one for Olney Charter High School, and one for the Drum Corps Academy Cohort.
 NOTE: The deadline of Jan 29 does not apply to Olney Charter High School - you may apply to OCHS at any time by using the link below.

 Drum Corps is short for Drum & Bugle Corps.
 It is like a marching band, but there are only brass and percussion instruments.
 Some of the recent world champion drum corps are Blue Devils, Blue Coats, Cadets, Reading Buccaneers, Phantom Regiment, and Santa Clara Vanguard.